-As at January 2016, there are more than 12 000 active geocaches across South Africa and during 2015 more than 9 000 teams of geocachers (the folk doing the finding and hiding) from across the world found geocaches in South Africa.
+As at January 2017, there are almost 14 000 active geocaches across South Africa and during 2016 more than 9 500 teams of geocachers (the folk doing the finding and hiding) from across the world found geocaches in South Africa.

 A MEGA EVENT is a very large event that requires more than 500 people attending, and it spans over more than a day (typically).
 There are usually fun-filled activities and it is an opportunity to meet geocachers from far and wide.
 A Mega also has its own Event Icon, so it is a much sought after event cache to "attend".